 Rosslyn produces a school yearbook each year, which is usually ready for distribution by the end of the school year.
-Each Rosslyn student receives a yearbook.
-There is no additional charge for the yearbook.
+Each Rosslyn family receives a yearbook.
+There is no additional charge for the yearbook unless additional copies are ordered.

 The yearbook is a school production.
 Although much of the work and many of the ideas are generated by high school students, it is not solely a student production.
 Rosslyn Academy retains full editorial control over the content of the yearbook.